Hitasp98/Hitasp98/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I'm a final year student pursuing Bachelors's in Computer Science 🎓 from azad shahr ghods 🏛.
+I'm a graduated Bachelors's in Computer Science 🎓 from azad shahr ghods 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️  🤓.

 [![](https://gitwar.herokuapp.com/badge?username=iampavangandhi&label=Gitwar%20Profile%20Score&style=for-the-badge&color=0088cc)](https://gitwar.herokuapp.com/)